idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 ### Other coaching tools

-Other coaching ideas to develop.
+Below are some other good coaching tools I need to write more details on:

 - Using a scale question for relative improvement not for calibration.
 E.g. on a scale of 1 to 10, how do you rank yourself on X!
 Great, why do you say that?, Great - what would you need to do to move up a point on the scale?